IanBrettell/PhD-thesis/docs/01-Introduction.md

 1. Family-based tests of association [@abecasisGeneralTestAssociation2000]

 "Ronald fished introduced random effects models to study the correlations of trait values between relatives" [@fisherXVCorrelationRelatives1919].

+## Somites

+Vertebral number is precisely defined for a given species [@gomezControlSegmentNumber2008], but is the most variable physical trait across species [@kimuraGeneticAnalysisVertebral2012]; for example, frogs have 6-10, humans have 33, and snakes can have more than 300 [@gomezControlSegmentNumber2008; @kimuraGeneticAnalysisVertebral2012].
+The total number of vertebrae is a function of both how long the somite segmentation process persists for, and the